M-earnest/docker_workshop/workshop/advanced/automating.md

 ### Automating builds using Github

-Github workflows allow ...
+GitHub workflows allow Users to define processes that automatically run when certain actions (push, pull, commits etc.) are performed on a repository.
+This has many application such as automatically building apps or e.g. creating and updating this website.
+We will make use of GitHub workflows to automatically generate and update Docker images and push them to DockerHub.
+A GitHub workflow is specified in a YAML file (.yml), like the one you'll find under point [4.](https://m-earnest.github.io/docker_workshop/advanced/automating.html#setup-the-github-workflow), which will have to be included in the `.github/workflows` directory in a repository.

+Find more info on GitHub workflows in the [official documentation](https://docs.github.com/en/actions/using-workflows).

 ### 1. Set-up
-The setup is simple and straightforward, as we just need to create a new GitHub repository in which we store our Dockerfiles plus all of the files necessary to build your docker image (i.e. we recreate the local build context in a GitHub repo):
+The setup is simple and straightforward, as we just need to create a new GitHub repository in which we store our Dockerfiles plus all of the files necessary to build your docker image, i.e. we recreate the local build context in a GitHub repository:

    - create a new Github repository called docker_workshop (or substitute your project name)
    - set it up with your usual directory structure etc
-   - upload your [Dockerfile]() to this repository
+   - upload your Dockerfile to this repository (alternatively download the contents from our [examples folder](https://github.com/M-earnest/docker_workshop/tree/main/workshop/examples) and upload the files to your repository)

 So far, so simple, but to automate the build process we'll need to add a few things to our repository!